w-lfpup/.github/profile/README.md

 ## About me

-I am an independent creator / dog on the internet.
+I am an independent creator and dog on the internet.

-I write software and educational materials, mostly for web technologies.
+I write software and educational materials mostly for web technologies.

 If you find my work useful, support me on [patreon](https://patreon.com/cw/w_lfpup) or maybe buy me a [ko-fi](https://ko-fi.com/w_lfpup).